enterpriseready/enterpriseready/content/gdpr/index.md

 * Infringements of certain administrative requirements can warrant fines of up to €10 million or, in the case of an undertaking, 2 percent of annual worldwide turnover of the preceding financial year, whichever is higher.

-* Infringements of requirements around data protection and data subjects’ rights can warrant fines of up to €20 million or, in the case of an undertaking, 4 percent of annual worldwide turnover of the preceding financial year, whichever is higher.
+* Infringements of requirements around data protection and data subjects’ rights can warrant fines of up to €20 million or, in the case of an undertaking, 4 percent of annual worldwide turnover of the preceding financial year, **whichever is higher**.

 Let’s dive a little deeper into the law itself and how it could affect the SaaS industry not just in Europe, but also for international companies doing business with European companies or consumers.
 There is a lot to consider, which we do in some other pieces, but we’ll try to hit the main highlights here.